rocky/python-uncompyle6/README.rst

 which use their own magic and encrypt bytcode.
 With the exception of the Dropbox's old Python 2.5 interpreter this kind of thing is not handled.

+We also don't handle PJOrion_ obfuscated code.
+For that try: PJOrion Deobfuscator_ to unscramble the bytecode to get valid bytecode before trying this tool.

 There is lots to do, so please dig in and help.